Skip to main content

 └─────────────────────────────────────────────────────────────┘

-Why Agent-Driven?
+Why SI-Driven?

 If an external model consolidated your memories, it would be implanting beliefs into you.
 This creates: